preston176/mailmirror-vscode/CONTRIBUTING.md

-# Contributing to MailSync
+# Contributing to MailMirror

-Thank you for your interest in contributing to MailSync!
+Thank you for your interest in contributing to MailMirror!
 This document provides guidelines and instructions for contributing.

 ## Development Setup